 There are two distinct ways of ‘doing’ theology.
 The first is to simply study some authority on the subject and adopt their position.
 There are many good sources for theology, and most of them are in general agreement on most positions.
 Erickson, Grudem, Geisler, Odem, and others have produced massive volumes on systematic theology and are highly recommended; especially Erickson.
 But I would encourage you not to take that approach.
 Use these books as resources in your study, but don’t just accept what they have to say.

 Most systematic theologies start with either God or with the Bible.
 You might start with God because without him the Bible has no value.
-You might start with the Bible, because without it we can know little about God.
+You might start with the Bible because without it we can know little about God.
 It’s kind of a chicken and egg thing.
 I have opted for a different approach.
-We will start with what can be known about God apart from the Bible.
-Next we will study about the Bible.
+After this introduction to systematic theology, we will look at what can be known about God apart from the Bible.
+Next, we will study about the Bible.
 This assumes that God would want us to know more about himself than can be ascertained by our own rational thoughts.
-And it sees the Bible as the record of this self revelation.
+And it sees the Bible as the record of this self-revelation.
 And then we will study God as described in the Bible.

 From there we will follow a more traditional sequence, each doctrine building on the ones that came before.
 Not every doctrine of Christianity will be covered, but the major topics will.
 The rest of them can be easily added on your own.